This split pea vegetarian and vegan soup is quick to make and delicious as a hearty snack or dinner.

 I don’t think I’ve ever made it the same way twice.
 I just use whatever veggies I have on hand.
 Depending on how much liquid (water or broth) is added, will determine whether it’s more of a soup or a stewp (a thick stew-like soup).
 If you add potatoes, it’s pretty much a given you’re having stewp.
 Which is fine.

-If the veggies are quite fresh and flavourful, I use water instead of broth.
-If the veggies are lacking in vibrance, broth saves the day.
+If the veggies are quite fresh and flavorful, I use water instead of broth.
+If the veggies are lacking in vibrancy, broth saves the day.